 The action takes place inside an 8m x 8m zone called a court, with each contest made up of three two-minute rounds.
 Over their standard white uniform, known as a ‘Dobok’, competitors wear colored protective equipment.
 The competitor wearing blue is referred to as ‘Chung’, while the competitor in red is ‘Hong’.

 Olympic Taekwondo, past and present

 Taekwondo made its debut as a demonstration sport at the Seoul 1988 Games, but was not officially added to the Olympic programme until the Sydney 2000 Games.
-Since then, USA Taekwondo has earned eight Olympic medals-- two gold, two silver and four bronze.
+Since then, USA Taekwondo has earned nine Olympic medals-- two gold, two silver and five bronze.

 Mailing Address: USA Taekwondo, One Olympic Plaza, Colorado Springs, CO 80909

 National Office Phone Number: (719) 866-4632